 He now lives in Vermont and New York City.
 For many years he was the Samuel F.B.
 Morse Professor of Arts and Science at New York University, where he taught creative writing.
 He is the author of numerous books of poetry, among them Selected Poems (1982), for which he received both the Pulitzer Prize and the National Book Award, as well as prose, and translations.
 He has been a MacArthur Fellow and the State Poet of Vermont.

-The collection, which is restricted, contains correspondence, manuscripts, published works, and recordings.
+The collection contains correspondence, manuscripts, published works, and recordings.
+It is unprocessed.

 This collection is restricted.
 Permission to view the collection must be obtained in advance.
 Contact Special Collections staff for information.

 Contents of this collection are governed by U.S. copyright law.
 For questions about publication or reproduction rights, contact Special Collections staff.

 [Identification of item], Galway Kinnell Papers, MC 64, Milne Special Collections and Archives, University of New Hampshire Library, Durham, NH, USA.